How To Get a Job Without a Resume

 Building and updating your resume can be a time-consuming task.
 Indeed, many job seekers view their resume as an impediment to their job search.
-Though most jobs out there will still require a resume, the good news is that there are some ways that you can substitute other methods of communication to build your case as a job candidate.
+Though most jobs will still require a resume, the good news is that there are some ways that you can substitute other methods of communication to build your case as a job candidate.

 Review these tips for how to get a job without a resume.